epfl-mobots/vpl-web/block-library-dev.md

 `"!volume"`: contains the code to set the robot volume, from 0 (muted) to 10 (max).
 The volume is specified in the single parameter.

+`"!trace"`: contains the code to notify the GUI that a rule is being executed.
+The rule index is specified in the single parameter.

 Example:

 ```